amsb/mobx-reactor/README.md

 npm start
 ```

-Note that the `package.json` files in the examples directory do not contain a full list of actual dependencies, but "inherit" dependencies from main `mobx-reactor` project.
-This ensures that all modules import the same `mobx` modules, otherwise there will be an identity crises.
+Note that the `package.json` files in the examples directory do not contain a full list of actual dependencies, but "inherit" dependencies from main mobx-reactor project.
+This ensures that all modules import the same MobX modules, otherwise there will be an identity crises.